-My work, be it jewelry or paintings or the occasional print, always stems from an exploration of my senses, my processes and my materials.
+My work, be it jewelry or paintings or the occasional print, always stems from an exploration of my senses, my processes, and my materials.
 Like most artists, I experiment constantly.
 I look for ways to push the materials, to bend the scene to my wishes, and to try to convey the feelings that led me to make that particular picture.
-Some of this comes from my background in abstraction, some from whatever I am studying and some from my apprehension of nature at a particular time.
-I find that sometimes an experience that I had some time ago will pop into my consciousness while I am working and it will make its way the work.
+Some of this comes from my background in abstraction, some from whatever I am studying, and some from my apprehension of nature at a particular time.
+I find that sometimes an experience that I had some time ago will pop into my consciousness while I am working and it will make its way into the work.

 At any rate, my products are the result of my process and I hope the viewer can see that and have some part of my attempts to bring beauty into our lives.